 “The six-minute walking distance test is the gold standard set by the FDA for measuring treatment effectiveness in pulmonary arterial hypertension,” Dr. McCullough said.

 Dr. McCullough and his team are now studying BARD in a trial called CATALYST.
-It will enroll up to 200 patients around the world, including at Baylor University Medical Center.
+It will enroll up to 200 patients around the world.

 “Our current therapies help open up the blood vessels and improve patient symptoms,” Dr. McCullough said.
 “But if we can add a drug like this that actually changes the fundamental problem of the disease, that would be very positive.”